-Account executives aim at converting qualified leads into long-term customers.
+Account executives aim to convert qualified leads into long-term customers.
 Understand the problems your prospect is facing.
-Take time to learn more about them, and why have they approached your business at this point.
+Take time to learn more about them and why they have approached your business at this point.

 For SDR career growth, he must have the skills to understand a prospect’s desire, be respectful and show a practical path of how you can achieve excellent results together before closing the deal.

 The most effective way to capture prospects and close conversions is by creating hyper-personalized cold emails.

 SDRs should know how to draft emails and nurture the leads to convert them.
 They must learn how to craft an enticing email subject line, check the tonality of the message, etc.

 An account executive role needs to have conversation skills to close a deal.

 Conversion needs listening.
 If you can listen to leads’ needs, preferences, etc., you can take them down into the sales funnel.
 An SDR must have active listening skills to advance into career growth.

 As an AE, you aim to convert the maximum qualified leads to customers.
 Your listening skills help you pitch your product or service to your leads.
 Listening to preferences and demographic details leverages your lead-nurturing skills and maximizes conversions.

 Wrapping it up!

 The above thirteen skills are essential for sales development representatives looking forward to upskilling and transitioning toward working as account executives.
 This career is perfect for those SDRs who want to work closely with clients on strategizing and developing solutions and want to work towards building a brand.